maccman/catapult/README.md

 To generate an app, use:

-    catapult new myapp
+    $ catapult new myapp

+      create  myapp
+      create  myapp/assets/javascripts/app.js
+      create  myapp/assets/stylesheets/app.css
+      create  myapp/browser.json
+      create  myapp/public/index.htm

-    cd myapp
+    $ cd myapp

+You'll notice a bunch of files have been created.
+The convention in Catapult is that any assets under `assets/javascripts` and `assets/stylsheets` will be compiled under the static `public` directory.
+Your HTML files can reference them there.

 Now you can start a catapult server:

-    catapult server
+    $ catapult server

+And open up the app [in your browser](http://localhost:9292).

-Or build the files for deployment:
+You can also build the files for deployment:

-    catapult build
+    $ catapult build

 Or watch the files for changes, and then automatically build:

-    catapult watch
+    $ catapult watch

 ## Concatenation